xXleowXx/gitlab-charts/doc/backup-restore/restore.md

 ### Restore the rails secrets

 The GitLab chart expects rails secrets to be provided as a Kubernetes Secret with content in YAML.
-On Omnibus GitLab instance, secrets are stored in JSON format in the `/etc/gitlab/gitlab-secrets.json` file, but you may use the YAML file `/var/opt/gitlab/gitlab-rails/etc/secrets.yml` generated from `gitlab-secrets.json` to create a Kubernetes Secret.
-For other install types the location of the `secrets.yml` file can be different.
+On Omnibus GitLab instance, secrets are stored in JSON format in the `/etc/gitlab/gitlab-secrets.json` file.
+To convert the file and create the secret:

-1. Copy the file `/var/opt/gitlab/gitlab-rails/etc/secrets.yml` to your workstation where you run `kubectl` commands.
+1. Copy the file `/etc/gitlab/gitlab-secrets.json` to the workstation where you run `kubectl` commands.

-1. Delete all the lines before `production` section.
-The file should have the following content:
+1. Install the [yq](https://github.com/mikefarah/yq) tool (version 4.21.1 or later) on your workstation.

+1. Run the following command to convert your `gitlab-secrets.json` to YAML format:

+    ```shell
+   yq -P '{"production": .gitlab_rails}' gitlab-secrets.json >> gitlab-secrets-updated.yaml
+    ```

+1. Check that the new file `gitlab-secrets-updated.yaml` has the contents like below:

    ```YAML
    production: